rustfoundation/safety-critical-rust-consortium-rfcs/README.md

 we believe that we can afford to wait until then to do so.
 Historically, "postponed" was used to postpone features until after 1.0.
 Postponed pull requests may be re-opened when the time is right.
-We don't have any formal process for that, you should ask members of the relevant sub-team.
+We don't have any formal process for that, you should ask members of the relevant subcommittee.

 Usually an RFC pull request marked as "postponed" has already passed an informal first round of evaluation, namely the round of "do we think we would